esgf2-us/metagrid/README.md

 docker-compose -f docker-compose.yml build
 ```

-Generally, if you want to emulate production environment use `docker-compose.production.yml` instead.
-And this is true for any other actions you might need to perform: whenever a switch is required, just do it!

 #### 3.2.
 Run the Stack

 The first time bringing the containers up might take a while to get started, but subsequent runs will occur quickly.